RChaguer/CD-CNN/README.md

 This depository contains 4 folders:

-- data: contains a two DataLoader classes (one for each dataset used NUAA and MSU-MSFD).
+- (data)[data]: contains a two DataLoader classes (one for each dataset used NUAA and MSU-MSFD).
 It also contains some essential helper and utility functions such as normalisation and image cropping.

 - model: contains 3 files